Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-\textbf{Feed-forward coupling} In the feedforward system, the units are organized in a chain.
-To fix the ideas, we label the different populations as follows: $x_3$ is the initial node of the chain and does not receive any input from other units, $x_2$ is in the middle of the chain receiving input from $x_3$ and projecting onto $x_1$, and $x_1$ does not project to any other units, being the final node of the chain (see Fig. \ref{Fig.model} \textbf{a)}).
-The population $x_3$ trivially behaves as a decoupled unit, thus becoming active at the bifurcation point $\gamma_\mu=\gamma_\mu^c$.
-For smaller values of $\gamma_\mu$, $x_2$ receives no input from $x_3$ and therefore also $x_2$ stays inactive.
-The same is true also for $x_1$, therefore the whole system is inactive for $\gamma_\mu<\gamma_\mu^c$, while it gets triggered by the activation of $x_3$, whose input cascades onto the rest of the chain.
-More formally, around the bifurcation point, we find:
+In the feedforward system, the units are organized in a chain.
+We label the populations such that $x_3$ is the upstream or initial node, projecting to $x_2$, which in turn projects to $x_1$.
+The population $x_3$ behaves as a decoupled unit, becoming active at the bifurcation point $\gamma_\mu = \gamma_\mu^c$, and for $\gamma_\mu \ge \gamma_\mu^c$, activation of $x_3$ triggers a cascade.